JunfeiWU/JunfeiWu.github.io/training.md

 ### 2017

-- Summer Internship at the Glacier National Field Observation and Research Station
+- Summer Internship at the Xinjiang Tianshan Glacier National Field Observation and Research Station, Chinese Academy of Sciences

 ---